Skip to main content

 }

 When a user finishes the interview, userjourneys.ai sends a POST request to your webhook URL.
-Verify the signature, then update your database.
+Verify the signature, fetch the transcript, then update your database.

 import crypto from "node:crypto";